Male Infertility | Symptoms, Diagnosis & Treatments

 Treatment

-The treatment for acute epididymitis is well accepted and effective.
+• The treatment for acute epididymitis is effective.
 It includes antibiotic therapy, bed rest, scrotal support (“supporter”) and oral anti-inflammatory drugs (such as Ibuprofen).
-Each of these modes of treatment is important.
+Each of the treatment modes are important.
 Chronic epididymitis is more of a problem (though less severe) because its symptoms seem to persist even after the initial treatment.
-In these cases, a second round of therapy may be helpful.
-Beyond this, longer-term anti-inflammatory medication is recommended.
-Surgical treatment for chronic epididymitis is an uncommon last resort.

 Hyperprolactinemia